-Line 1-Taxable income before net operating loss deduction and special deductions.
-Enter the amount from Form 1120, line 28, page 1.
+Line 1.
+Taxable income before net operating loss deduction and special deductions.
+Enter the amount from Form 1120, page 1, line 28.
 If the income on line 28 was figured using section 443(b) (placing the income on an annual basis), refigure it without using that section.